Academics Cover Photo

 Thinking critically about the role of orchestras in today's changing musical landscape.

-The Orchestra Now (TŌN) offers both a 3-year Master of Music Degree program and a 2-Year Advanced Certificate program.
+TŌN offers both a 3-year master of music degree program and a 2-year advanced certificate program.
 Musicians in both tracks receive advanced orchestral training and take graduate-level courses in orchestral and curatorial studies.
 Developed by the conductor Leon Botstein in partnership with professional musicians, teachers, and professional orchestra administrators, TŌN offers students the kind of experience they might expect as career orchestral musicians—public performance, touring, recording—and something more.

-In The Orchestra Now, you will be part of an ensemble of forward-thinking, exceptional musicians who intend to redefine what it means to be an orchestra.
+In TŌN, you will be part of an ensemble of forward-thinking, exceptional musicians who intend to redefine what it means to be an orchestra.
 You will learn from renowned faculty how to curate repertoire that absorbs the audience and sparks new ideas.
 Under the guidance of experienced artist teachers, you and your peers will design and present music programs that respond to diverse audiences.

-For Master’s students, a Teaching Artist program deepens orchestra musicians’ understanding of their responsibility to new audiences and provides the members of TŌN with opportunities to engage in community outreach projects with mid-Hudson schools, regional concert series, and community music education programs.
-The Master’s curriculum culminates in self-designed independent study projects, involving such activities as forming and managing a performing ensemble, curating a program of solo and chamber works to explore a topic of social importance, participating in transcribing a masterwork for new or unusual instruments, or working with community members to explore and express their life experience in words and music.
+For master’s degree students, a teaching artist program deepens orchestra musicians’ understanding of their responsibility to new audiences and provides the members of TŌN with opportunities to engage in community outreach projects with mid-Hudson schools, regional concert series, and community music education programs.
+The master’s degree curriculum culminates in self-designed independent study projects, involving such activities as forming and managing a performing ensemble, curating a program of solo and chamber works to explore a topic of social importance, participating in transcribing a masterwork for new or unusual instruments, or working with community members to explore and express their life experience in words and music.

 Current Courses